 You’ve clawed your way to the top of the candidate list by polishing your resume and doing well in the interview.
 As a matter of fact, you made it through several rounds of interviews and secured a job offer that’s contingent on passing a background check.
 But there’s that gnawing concern something will pop up to ruin your plans.
 Don’t fear a background check, prepare for it.

-Background checks are becoming more common these days as employers strive to insure that they’re getting everything that’s been advertised in a candidate.
+Background checks are quite the norm these days as employers strive to insure that they’re getting everything that’s been advertised in a candidate.
 If you’re like me, you’d much rather know what someone will see in that background check than get surprised.
 To make sure neither you nor your potential employer are surprised, take these steps:

 Order your credit report